 During the height of the pandemic, care workers were some of the most overstretched employees, operating in a high-stakes environment with vulnerable people.
 Their constant battle to keep facilities clean and safe made for an exhausting and stressful workday.

 That made staff burnout a real threat to the industry.
 As a UK House of Commons Health and Social Care Committee report*3 found, “Covid-19 significantly increased pressure on social care teams.”

 So how can you help them keep your care environment clean, happy, and healthy, without increasing their workload?

 Finding ways to allow your staff to switch off during their downtime and reduce their workload will help them continue to provide an excellent level of service.

-That means ensuring any rest areas are well-ventilated and comfortable for those all-important meal breaks.
+That means ensuring any rest areas are well ventilated and comfortable for those all-important meal breaks.
 It also means providing effective emotional and staffing support, so that employees can concentrate on looking after your residents and creating an enjoyable, relaxing, and entertaining experience for them each and every day of the week.

 It’s time to think about your care home environment

-Air quality and odor control are hugely important in a care home setting.
+Air quality and odour control are hugely important in a care home setting.
 With incontinence a common problem amongst older people, bad smells can quickly become a dominant feature of your environment.
 That makes every day much less pleasant for everyone who lives in, works in, or visits your home.